-AUCTUS is an Inria Project team in collaboration with ENSC.
+AUCTUS is an Inria Project team located at ENSC, a school of Bordeaux INP.
 The general objective of the team is to design robotic assistance systems or collaborative robots for Humans at work, in particular in the industrial sector.

 The increase of the physical and cognitive capacities of the Homo Faber through the development of tools knows a new golden age by the advent of the collaborative robotics coupled with the artificial intelligence.
 Man is able to share with a machine his movement, his motor intelligence, but also his decisions.
 The challenge is then to design the machine part of the cybernetic couple for the successful realization of a task, while preserving the man in his physical and cognitive integrity and in his capacity of adaptation and decision.